intel/llvm/sycl/doc/extensions/IntelGPU/IntelGPUDeviceInfo.md

 A new device descriptor will be added which will provide the physical SIMD width of an execution unit on an Intel GPU.
 This data will be used to calculate the computational capabilities of the device.

-This support will only be provided when using the Level Zero backend \(BE\).
-This is the default for Intel GPUs.
-The OpenCL BE does not provide the physical SIMD width at this time.
+This new device descriptor is only available for devices in the Level Zero platform, and the matching aspect is only true for those devices.
+The DPC++ default behavior is to expose GPU devices through the Level Zero platform.

 ## Device Information Descriptors ##